Quick answer

 Vessel Types & Exemptions

-In Illinois, all vessels powered by a motor or sail, including those with trolling motors.
+In Illinois, registration is required for: All vessels powered by a motor or sail, including those with trolling motors.
 There are 2 categories of exempt vessels.

 Registration is required for: All vessels powered by a motor or sail, including those with trolling motors